Do you leave your ideas to fend for themselves in the wild or keep them in a safe place?

 There is an unsettling scene at the beginning of the movie 300 that describes how Spartans treated young boys and in the process taught them to be fierce fighters:1

-At age 7, as is customary in Sparta the boy was taken from his mother and plunged into a world of violence.
+At age 7, as is customary in Sparta, the boy was taken from his mother and plunged into a world of violence.
 Manufactured by 300 years of Spartan warrior society to create the finest soldiers the world has ever known.
-The agoge, as it’s called, forces the boy to fight.
-Starves them, forces them to steal and if necessary, to kill.
+The agoge, as it’s called, forces the boy to fight.2 Starves them, forces them to steal and if necessary, to kill.
 By rod and lash the boy was punished, taught to show no pain, no mercy.
 Constantly tested, tossed into the wild.
 Left to pit his wits and will against nature’s fury.
 It was his initiation, his time in the wild for he would return to his people a Spartan or not at all.

 On the other hand…

 Consider this, from Jony Ive’s wonderful eulogy to Steve Jobs: 3

 Steve used to say to me (and he used to say this a lot), “Hey Jony, here’s a dopey idea.”
 And sometimes they were — really dopey.
 Sometimes they were truly dreadful.
 But sometimes they took the air from the room, and they left us both completely silent.
 Bold, crazy, magnificent ideas.
 Or quiet, simple ones which, in their subtlety, their detail, were utterly profound.

 And just as Steve loved ideas, and loved making stuff, he treated the process of creativity with a rare and a wonderful reverence.
 Better than anyone, he understood that while ideas ultimately can be so powerful, they begin as fragile, barely formed thoughts, so easily missed, so easily compromised, so easily just squished.